ewu16/nomatchVE/README.md

 # R/`nomatchVE`

-> Estimate vaccine effectiveness in observational studies: a matching
+> A matching alternative for more efficiently evaluating vaccine
-> alternative
+> effectiveness using observational data

 <!-- badges: start -->